Shiniman/Fitness-Buddy/README.md

 - Like above if the url contains deleted=1 we post a success message.
 Else we post a fail message

 10) matches.php
+- Updated the Nav bar of all pages to properly redirect to matches.php
 - added a match_request table
 - uses a complicated sql statement which
   - L23-L36: collects user information and profile details from the users table and user_profiles table